Thomas Peter Usborne

 In 1973, backed by Macdonald Books, he founded the children's book publishers Usborne Books.
 The company created a new style of children's book and a new form of marketing.
 It has grown into a highly successful global enterprise but remains in private ownership.

 He has a house in Grasse in the south of France and reserves several weeks of the year for family gatherings.
-He also has a house on the Sussex coast.
+He also has a house in the South Downs on the Sussex coast where he keeps a private airplane.
+Peter has a yacht which he keeps in S.France.